cookiefission/dotfiles/README.md

 Lots      |   ↔

-N.B append CONFLICTS with red background to any prompt with Unmerged count N.B.B Lots is there in case the prompt is too slow parsing lots of changes
+N.B append CONFLICTS with red background to any prompt with Unmerged count

+N.B.B Lots is there in case a repository is slow to respond or something else.
+50+ untracked files gave no obvious difference though